KRISHTHICK/SmartAI/Overview.md

-# AI-Powered Fashion and Personalization Platform
+# SmartAI - AI-Powered Fashion and Personalization Platform
 # Project Overview
 This project aims to develop an AI-driven platform that enhances user experience in fashion and content creation.
 It combines image processing, virtual try-on, outfit recommendations, personalized content generation, and trend analysis.